laudanhosseini/DH110-06/README.md

         * "I liked how there were multiple buttons on the homepage that took me to the search engine"
         * "I liked how there were pictures included of the books because that makes it easier to recall when searching"
         * "I think there could be loading pages included in the prototype to enhance the user-friendliness, but I don't think not including them detracted from this experience"
+        * "The back button doesn't seem to be working"

 ## Design System